openHPI/codeocean/docs/LOCAL_SETUP.md

 ```

 Then, you should check all config files manually and adjust settings where necessary for your environment.
+For the basic setup you only need to
+- generate a secret with e.g. `rails secret` and then add it into the three CHANGE_ME fields in `secrets.yml`.
+- add your username for the database in `database.yml`.
+For macOS, it is the same as your mac username.

 ### Install required project libraries